vmware/vic-product/docs/user_doc/vic_vsphere_admin/open_ports_on_hosts.md

 - The address of the vCenter Server instance and datacenter, or the ESXi host, on which to deploy the VCH in the `--target` option.
 - The user name and password for the vCenter Server instance or ESXi host in the `--user` and `--password` options.
 - In the case of a vCenter Server cluster, the name of the cluster in the `--compute-resource` option.
 - The thumbprint of the vCenter Server or ESXi host certificate in the `--thumbprint` option, if they use untrusted, self-signed certificates.

+     **NOTE**: Use upper-case letters and colon delimitation in the thumbprint.
+Do not use space delimitation.
 - The `--allow` option to open the port.